 The next individual you encounter at the café looks as if they just got out of bed; their clothing is unkempt, and their hair is pushed back.
 This person might work harder than the first person and be fitter and happier than the second.
 However, you might think of them as careless, disorganized, and uninterested.

-However, the halo effect is not confined to how we perceive others.
-It can also influence how we evaluate other things, such as products and corporations.
-This indicates that if you have a favorable image of a brand, you are more likely to buy products from that brand, even though your positive view of them is unrelated to the product at hand.
+The halo effect impacts not only how we view individuals but also how we perceive brands and products.
+When you have a positive image of a brand, you’re more likely to buy its products, even if your positive view is unrelated to the product itself.

 Healthcare